- Failing to submit the required property documents can make lenders reject your home loan application

 - Read here the property documents that you will need to submit when applying for a home loan

 Home Loan applications are often rejected due to document insufficiency.
-Most just concentrate on the loan amount they are eligible for and the interest rate they will service the loan at.
+Most just concentrate on the loan amount they are eligible for and the interest rate at which they will service the loan.
 They don’t emphasize much on the documentation part, which is a critical aspect of a home loan.
 As a borrower, you need to submit KYC and income proofs in a home loan like the way you do in other loans.
 But where most fumble is on the Property Documents required in a home loan.
 The list of property documents is quite long and important for a borrower to understand.

 So, in this article, we will be covering all the property documents required for a home loan so that you can prepare accordingly and won’t face any difficulty in getting your loan sanctioned.
 Keep reading to know more!

-List of Property Documents for Home Loan that you will Need
+List of Property Documents for Home Loans

 There are several kinds of property documents required for a home loan, such as Sale Agreement, Encumbrance Certificate, Property Map, Allotment Letter from the Builder, NOC from Builder, MODT, Property Chain, Registration & Stamp Duty Receipt, etc. We are explaining each of them below so that you can understand the importance of these property documents.
 Check them out!